ECE 402 is

 The instructor will be Prof. Lippold Haken.

 Course Description: Survey of Electronic and Computer Music.
-Topics include: Electronic and computer music technology since 1900; music encoding and representation; psychoacoustics and signal processing; time-varying spectral analysis/synthesis; additive synthesis with sinusoidal and complex basis functions; subtractive synthesis and Musicianís Filter; band-limited waveform generators and Musicianís Sawtooth; modulation synthesis; nonlinear filtering; sound morphing and cross synthesis; synchronous and asynchronous granular synthesis; pitch processing; physical modelling.
-Level is junior/senior undergraduate or graduate ECE (3 hours credit).
+Topics include: Electronic and computer music technology since 1900; music encoding and representation; psychoacoustics and signal processing; time-varying spectral analysis/synthesis; additive synthesis with sinusoidal and complex basis functions; subtractive synthesis and Musicianís Filter; band-limited waveform generators and Musicianís Sawtooth; modulation synthesis; nonlinear filtering; sound morphing and cross synthesis; synchronous and asynchronous granular synthesis; pitch processing; physical modeling.
+Level is senior or graduate ECE (3 hours credit).

 Sound Design Laboratory: The course includes a Sound Design Lab each week.
 This provides hands-on experience designing, implementing, and testing real-time audio signal processing algorithms for computer music.